 We have some exciting new news about Hawaii Adaptive Paddling Association and its future.
 Effective with the September 2019 program, Hawaii Adaptive Paddling Association will become a part of the AccesSurf non-profit organization.
 For those of you unaware of AccesSurf, they are a 501(c)(3) non-profit that offers adaptive surfing and swimming programs for people with disabilities.
 We are extremely excited that they have expressed an interest in incorporating the HAPA paddling into their organization, and HAPA will operate as a separate paddling program under the AccesSurf umbrella.
 Participants and volunteers currently on our email list will continue to be notified about HAPA through AccesSurf.

 |IMPORTANT DATE & LOCATION CHANGES:

-The August 10, 2019 program will run in the current location at Kailua Beach Park.
-Starting in September, the location will move to Sand Island, and only 2 programs scheduled for the rest of 2019 as we work to transition the program.
+Starting in September, the HAPA location will move to Sand Island, and only 2 programs scheduled for the rest of 2019 as we work to transition the program.
 From Sand Island Access Road, take the first right after crossing the bridge.
 The parking lot is the first left after BMX Sandbox.
 Click here to view map.